flattr/developers.flattr.net/content/api/resources/flattrs.md

 **Scope required**: flattr

 The flattr resource can flattr URL:s.
 If the URL is an [auto-submit URL](/auto-submit) then the thing it's referring to is created if it does not already exist and then flattred.
-For this to work you will need to URL encode the auto-submit URL ( in the example `http://blog.flattr.net/2011/10/api-v2-beta-out-whats-changed/` ) and then the whole URL `http://flattr.com/submit/auto?url=http%3A%2F%2Fblog.flattr.net%2F2011%2F10%2Fapi-v2-beta-out-whats-changed%2F` ( this means that part of the URL will be URL encoded two times ).
+For this to work you will need to URL encode the `url` parameter in the auto-submit URL ( in the example `http://blog.flattr.net/2011/10/api-v2-beta-out-whats-changed/` ) and then the whole URL `http://flattr.com/submit/auto?url=http%3A%2F%2Fblog.flattr.net%2F2011%2F10%2Fapi-v2-beta-out-whats-changed%2F&user_id=flattr`.

 ##### Parameters